amanaknows/dark-secrets-of-BERT/README.md

 # Introduction
-For installation and usage please refer to [release 0.6 of pytorch_pretrained_bert](https://github.com/huggingface/transformers/releases).
+For installation and docs please refer to [release 0.6 of pytorch_pretrained_bert](https://github.com/huggingface/transformers/releases).

-The current fork adds the attention analysis of 12 layer BERT.
+The current fork adds the attention analysis of the 12 layer BERT model.
 For details please refer to [the paper](https://arxiv.org/abs/1908.08593).

-# Usage
+# Requirements and usage
 1. Install the requirements as
 ```
 pip install -r requirements.txt
 ```

-2. The current implementation assumes you have fine-tuned BERT model weights saved to a directory of your choice.
+2. The current implementation assumes you have GLUE datasets downloaded and fine-tuned BERT model weights saved to a directory of your choice.
+You can download GLUE data as described [here](https://github.com/nyu-mll/GLUE-baselines/blob/master/download_glue_data.py).
+To fine-tune BERT, run [](./examples/run_classifier.py).

 3. The code for analysis is contained in [the jupyter notebook](./visualize_attention.ipynb).

-4.
+4. To repeat the results of experiments, make sure to change the `path_to_model` and `path_to_data` in the notebook.

 # References